 Soil store and filter water improving our resilience to floods and droughts

 Soil is the heart of a healthy ecosystem.
 One of the primary functions of soil is to capture precipitation, storing water for plants to use at a later day.
 One of the other primary functions of soil is the ability to cleanse this drainage water.
-The significance of the soil’s role as the earth’s primary filter is becoming increasingly recognised, as we work towards reducing the impacts on water quality of intensive rural and urban land use.
+The significance of the soil’s role as the earth’s primary filter is becoming increasingly recognized, as we work towards reducing the impacts on water quality of intensive rural and urban land use.

 Sources: FAO publications